“Sleds and Huskies if you please

 we’ll bring this mountain to it’s knees”

-Mustagh Ata (7546m, 24750ft) lies in western China, about 25 Kilometers east of Tajikstan and about 75 kilometers north of Pakistan.
-It was attempted in 1947 by the famous British climbers Shipton and Tilman, who turned back only about 100m below the summit exhausted from making a trail in the deep soft snow and suffering from altitude sickness and frostbite.
-The same three problems of deep soft snow, altitude and severe cold, have plagued climbers ever since.
-Otherwise, it is an easy mountain.
+Mustagh Ata (7,546m, 24,750ft) lies in western China, about 25 km east of Tajikstan and about 75 km north of Pakistan.
+It was attempted in 1947 by the famous British climbers Shipton and Tilman who turned back only about 100m below the summit exhausted from making a trail in the deep soft snow and suffering from altitude sickness and frostbite.
+The same three problems of deep soft snow, altitude and severe cold have plagued climbers ever since.
+Besides of that it is an easy to climb mountain.